Imdavyking/EventGuard/README.md

 ## ✅ Our Solution

-SkyCover offers a **frictionless travel protection layer** that is:
+EventGuard offers a **frictionless travel protection layer** that is:

 - 🛰️ **Powered by real-time weather data**
 - 🤖 **Automated with smart contracts**